jupyter/security/README.rst

 .. _tutorial: https://arstechnica.com/information-technology/2009/12/how-to-get-set-with-a-secure-sertificate-for-free/

+**Section below from *The Jupyter Notebook*** -  https://jupyter-notebook.readthedocs.io/en/stable/notebook.html

+Using Safari with HTTPS and an untrusted certificate is known to not work (websockets will fail).

 **Section below from *Running a Notebook Server*** - https://jupyter-notebook.readthedocs.io/en/stable/public_server.html

 If you want to access your notebook server remotely via a web browser,